pyconau/2018.pycon-au.org/assistance.md

 ## Application

 To apply for financial aid please fill out the [application form](https://goo.gl/forms/OJcmTDHGJGK4YxWB2).
-The first round of applications close at the end of the call for proposals on Monday, May 28 and you will receive a response by June 17.
+The first round of applications close at the end of the call for proposals on **Monday, May 28 2018** and you will receive a response by **June 17**.
 Applications will be approved progressively so please apply early and your application may be approved early.
 If the budget has not been exhausted the application process will be reopened.

 ## Selection criteria